-6.1) The Home Team shall provide a D/L Manager (who may be the Scorer) and who must be present at all Home Matches.

-6.2) The Home Team shall provide for the use of the Scorers (and D/L Manager) a computer, configured with the D/L Professional version software (as provided by the CCL) and a printer in order to produce the Par Score for Target sheets in the 2{nd} Innings.

-6.3) The Home Team (D/L Manager) will be responsible for the displaying the D/L Par Score (visible from the Pitch) at the end of each over and at the fall of each wicket in the 2nd Innings.
-The batting side is required to assist if requested by the D/L Manager.

-6.4) The Away team is required to bring their computer to act as back up in case of a malfunction of the home team's computer.
+- 6.1) The Home Team shall provide a D/L Manager (who may be the Scorer) and who must be present at all Home Matches. - 6.2) The Home Team shall provide for the use of the Scorers (and D/L Manager) a computer, configured with the D/L Professional version software (as provided by the CCL) and a printer in order to produce the Par Score for Target sheets in the 2nd Innings. - 6.3) The Home Team (D/L Manager) will be responsible for the displaying the D/L Par Score (visible from the Pitch) at the end of each over and at the fall of each wicket in the 2nd Innings.
+The batting side is required to assist if requested by the D/L Manager. - 6.4) The Away team is required to bring their computer to act as back up in case of a malfunction of the home team's computer.
 In the event that both computers and/or printer should malfunction,, then the Home Team (D/L Manager) must be competent to carry out the necessary calculations manually using the D/L Standard Edition methodology and tables.
-The Umpires and Captains must be immediately notified of any such computer malfunction.

-6.5) Should the Match be interrupted after the commencement of the Match (as per 5.3 or 5.4), and both computers have malfunctioned to prevent the use of the D/L Professional version, and the D/L Standard Edition manual calculation is unable to be performed by the Home Team - then the match shall be deemed completed with one of two outcomes.

-- a.
-If the away team failed to bring their computer then the match is abandoned. - b.
+The Umpires and Captains must be immediately notified of any such computer malfunction. - 6.5) Should the Match be interrupted after the commencement of the Match (as per 5.3 or 5.4), and both computers have malfunctioned to prevent the use of the D/L Professional version, and the D/L Standard Edition manual calculation is unable to be performed by the Home Team then the match shall be deemed completed with one of two outcomes. a.
+If the away team failed to bring their computer then the match is abandoned. b.
 Otherwise the Match shall be awarded to the Away Team.
 In this case the home team shall be eligible for any bonus points already gained.

+Note, in divisions 5 & 6, it is the responsibility of the home team to have a League provided laptop on site.
+Where D/L is required to be used, the calculations from the laptop software always take precedence over the D/L App.
+If it is not possible to access a laptop for any reason, the App can be used, but must be used for the whole match.